Old Bands, New Tracks---Revisiting the Band Model for Robust Hypothesis Testing: Criteria for Least Favorable Distributions

 for all $(P_0,P_1) \in \mathcal{P}_0 \times \mathcal{P}_1$ and all $\eta \geq 0$. \end{theorem}

-The interpretation of Theorem \ref{th:lfds_characterization_1} is that the distributions $Q_0$ and $Q_1$ have to be chosen such that for a single sample test the probabilities of both error types are jointly maximized, irrespective of the value of the likelihood ratio threshold.
+The interpretation of Theorem~\ref{th:lfds_characterization_1} is that the distributions $Q_0$ and $Q_1$ have to be chosen such that for a single sample test the probabilities of both error types are jointly maximized, irrespective of the value of the likelihood ratio threshold.
 Stochastic dominance is a natural and widely used criterion for minimax optimality \cite{Gul2013,Veeravalli1994}.

-About a decade later, Huber and Strassen derived a different, more technical criterion to characterize least favorable distributions. \begin{theorem}[Theorem 6.1 in \cite{Huber1973}] Let $\Psi: [0,1] \to \mathbb{R}$ be a twice continuously differentiable function.
-A pair of distributions $(Q_0,Q_1) \in \mathcal{P}_0 \times \mathcal{P}_1$ is least favorable in the sense of Theorem \ref{th:lfds_characterization_1}, if it minimizes
+About a decade later, Huber and Strassen derived a different, more technical criterion to characterize least favorable distributions. \begin{theorem}[Theorem 6.1 in \cite{Huber1973}] Let $\Psi \vcentcolon [0,1] \to \mathbb{R}$ be a convex function that is twice continuously differentiable.
+A pair of distributions $(Q_0,Q_1) \in \mathcal{P}_0 \times \mathcal{P}_1$ is least favorable in the sense of Theorem \ref{th:lfds_characterization_1} if it minimizes

 for all $\Psi$ and among all $(P_0,P_1) \in \mathcal{P}_0 \times \mathcal{P}_1$. \end{theorem}